 PSUs represent a significant portion of our long-term incentive compensation program.
-The PSU design aligns our executives' interests with those of our shareholders by focusing a significant portion of the executives' long-term incentive awards on both Adjusted EBITDA (as defined below) and relative total shareholder return ("RTSR").
-For Fiscal 2021, the HCMC Committee awarded the following types of PSUs:
+The PSUs are designed to align our executives' interests with those of our stockholders by focusing a significant portion of the executives' long-term incentive awards on both Adjusted EBITDA (as defined below) and relative total shareholder return ("RTSR").
+For Fiscal 2023, the HCMC Committee awarded the following types of PSUs: